dirtbags/pcapdb/docker/docs/docker_install_setup.md

 You can confirm that your docker image is running with the ```docker ps``` command.

-## Connect to Docker container with interactive terminal
+## To connect to Docker container with interactive terminal

     docker exec -it pcapdb bash